 People are encouraged to decorate themselves and their bikes while trying to win coveted awards.
 It is the perfect event for families to enjoy the holiday season fun together.

-The stunning show is choreographed by Paul Vasterling and will go on from mid-December until Christmas eve.
+The stunning show is choreographed by Artistic Director Emeritus Paul Vasterling and will run from December 8-December 24, 2023.

 Nashville’s Nutcracker is definitely a can’t-miss event, and it will be the greatest gift to give or get from someone.